kopteryx/AEM-3103-Final-Project-2024/README.md

 Summarized what was accomplished in this study.
 Describe 2-4 observations from simulating the flight path.
 Reference the figures below as needed.

+We sucessfully implemted several numerical methods to analyze the flight performance of a paper airplane under different parameters and were able to study how the affected the overall glide characteristics

 *If the analysis falls short of the goal, this is your chance to explain what was done or what were the barriers.*

 # Code Listing
 A list of each function/script and a single-line description of what it does.
 The name of the function/script should link to the file in the repository on GitHub.

 [EqMotion](EqMotion.m)

-This function solves for xdot based on the global variables of the given parameters [PaperPlane](PaperPlane.m)
+This function solves for xdot based on the global variables of the given parameters for our scenario.

+[PaperPlane](PaperPlane.m)

-This is the main script that runs all of the graphing and compution needed for the project
+This is the main script that runs all of the graphing and compution needed for the project.

 # Figures